heptarch/heptarch.github.io/drafts/tarkovsky.md

 The caretaker would give me the keys, and at the end of the summer, report to a professor of Polish literature in Warsaw.

-The "caretaker" was a gaunt woman called Chiara who smoked constantly and was almost never to be found at the Institute.
+The "caretaker" was a gaunt woman called Chiara Pontieri who smoked constantly and was almost never to be found at the Institute.
 She appeared in the kitchen on the evening of a full moon, unannounced, two weeks into my stay, and